Parcel Number 67101-0176

 Mechanical failures include physical damage that could create heat or a fire.
 Hazards associated with lithium-ion battery energy storage systems are centred on the flammable organic electrolyte and its highly reactive electrodes.
 However, if the batteries are punctured, there is a risk of electrolytes being exposed to air, which will result in a chemical reaction, leading to thermal runaway and combustion.

-Other potentially hazardous wastes would include fire residue, debris, and fire extinguishing agents leading to contamination of soil and underground water via leaching, burying, dissolution, infiltration and runoff.
-The management of these risks starts at the cell level, with the selection of battery chemistry, and compliance with local AHJs and global certifications.
+Other potential hazardous wastes could include fire residue, debris and fire extinguishing agents.
+The management of these wastes starts at the cell level, with the selection of battery chemistry, and compliance with local AHJs and global certifications.
 This is where UL9540A certification becomes critical to BESS projects.
-Any other hazardous leaks will be contained in the enclosure.
+Any hazardous leaks will be contained in the enclosure.

 BESS facilities have an expected lifespan of 22 years, or more, with equipment replacement and repowering.
 At the time of decommissioning, the installed components will be removed and reused/recycled, where possible, and the site restored.
 All removal of equipment will be done per the applicable regulations and manufacturer recommendations.
 The below summarizes the decommissioning procedure that would be enacted at the end of project life for each component.